ff-ultima/ff-ultima.github.io/docs/how-to/how-to-uninstall.md

 :::danger Hey!

-You <ins>never</ins> need to reinstall Firefox or reset your browser just to remove FF Ultima (and most css themes).
+You <ins>never</ins> need to reinstall Firefox or reset Firefox, just to remove FF Ultima (and most css themes).
 This action is excessive and waste your own time.
-I would also hate to make a situation where someone has to do that so if you ever need to "reset" or just remove the theme..
-You can simply disable userchrome or delete your chrome folder.
+I would also hate to make a situation where someone has to do that, so if you ever need to "reset" or remove the theme...
+Just disable userchrome or delete your chrome folder.

 :::